Acing-Boy/SevenKnightsAI/README.md

 I do not suggest or condone running this bot unattended.
 Also always keep in mind that with every online game there's always potential to be banned when using a bot to play.

+##What is already working on Alpha Version
++ Scene :
+ - Netmarble Splash
+ - Landing
+ - Tap To Play
+ - Notice
+ - Lobby ( All Button, Lobby Scene)

 ## Requirements
 1.Requires Bluestacks v3.56.73
  https://www.bluestacks.com/